senbox-org/s3tbx/README.md

 > cd s3tbx-c2rcc
 ```

-Once after a while you can update your checked-out sources by running
+You can update your checked-out sources from the remote repository by running
 ```
 > git pull --rebase
 ```